 This picture was painted as a surprise gift from the wardroom officers to their retiring Captain.

-The Photograph below shows the Executive Officer (XO), Lt Cdr ‘Des’ Hirons, presenting the painting to HMS SOMERSET’s outgoing Commanding Officer, Cdr Paul Bristowe RN.
+shown here, Executive Officer (XO), Lt Cdr ‘Des’ Hirons, presenting my painting to HMS SOMERSET’s outgoing Commanding Officer, Cdr Paul Bristowe RN.

 “It will be presented to the CO as planned on Thu night.
 It has been much admired by most of the Wardroom (that is to say all the members of the Wardroom who have seen it).
 I can’t wait to see Cdr Bristowe’s face when he sees it!”

 The texts and presentation photograph here are reproduced with the kind permission of Lieutenant Commander Paul Evans: